 There will also be information on "the former preemie".
 After all your preemie WILL grow up and sometimes your NICU experience may not end after leaving the NICU.

-Now, I know that there may be alot of information that may not be covered this website.
-If you see something that you think should be covered and its not on this website contact me, I would love to do the research and get as much information up as I can for you.
+Now, I know that there may be a lot of information that may not be covered this website.
+If you see something that you think should be covered and it's not on this blog contact me, If you would like to do a guest post, also contact me.